Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 https://discord.com/developers/applications

 Bot controls Ark Survival Ascended Server.
-Designate a specific channel for admin use only so users with permissions to that channel can the buttons to start, Stop, Restart your server from discord if needed keeping your server files safe.
+Designate a specific channel for admin use only so users with permissions to that channel can use the buttons to start, Stop, Restart your server from discord if needed keeping your server files safe.
 The bot has other functionality built into it read below.

+Rented servers can use this bot but Iam unaware of how well it performs with rented servers.
-Server control does not work with Nitrado servers but can be dissabled in setup Nitrado servers can take advantage of game chat to discord and from discord, mod updates to discord, player count status on bot, and rcon commands sent from discord
+Rented servers can take advantage of game chat to discord and from discord, mod updates to discord, player count status on bot, and rcon commands sent from discord

-f you run multiple servers this bot will handle them all if config is setup for multiple bots.
+If you run multiple servers this bot will handle them all if the bot config file (default.json) is setup for multiple bots.

-This works with Server API if you use it details in example config.
+This works with Server API if you use it just set the exe to use in the bots config file (default.json) found in the config folder of the bot.

 BUTTONS
     Start button: Starts server if it is not running